lightspaceliam/poc-ef-multi-db-provider-compatibility/ReadMe.md

 ### PostgreSql

+> Case Sensitivity

-> New for me: everything in lowercase unless you want to wrap double quotes around everything.
+New for me: everything in lowercase unless you want to wrap double quotes around everything.

 ```sql
 SELECT  *